 Art Gallery of Western Australia

-The Art Gallery of Western Australia is the public Western Australian State art gallery that is part of the Perth Cultural Centre, in Perth.
-The Gallery houses the State’s art collection consisting of over 17,000 works of art including 3,000 Indigenous works.
+The Art Gallery of Western Australia is the public Western Australian State art gallery that is part of the Perth Cultural Center in Perth.
+The Gallery houses the State’s art collection consisting of over 17,000 works of art, including 3,000 Indigenous works.

 Explore the Art Gallery of Western Australia

 - Adam by Auguste Rodin

 Adam, by Auguste Rodin, represents the Adam named in the opening chapters of the Book of Genesis and in the Quran for the first man created by God.
 The Bible also uses the name “Adam” in a collective sense as “mankind” and individually as “a human.”
 Rodin’s Adam references the work of Michelangelo in art and sculpture.
 The right arm with the pointing finger is taken from the painted figure of Adam on the Sistine Chapel ceiling.
 The left-arm references the dead Christ of Michelangelo’s sculpture of the Pietà.
 This sculpture suggests the beginning of life and the end of life and can be interpreted as the sum of an individual’s experience and emotional life.